-This role requires a security and a basic-disclosure check.
-Any offer of employment we make to you will be conditional upon the satisfactory completion of this checks; whether an outcome is satisfactory will be determined by the University.
+This role requires a basic disclosure and a security check.
+Any offer of employment we make to you will be conditional upon the satisfactory completion of this/these check(s); whether an outcome is satisfactory will be determined by the University.
+The nature of this role means that the successful candidate will also need to undergo a health assessment.